mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 This section allows the user to:

-* become familiar with the content of Mantid workspaces
+* Become familiar with the content of Mantid workspaces.
-* learn how to read/export data
+* Learn how to read/export data.
-* learn how to overlay data/change plot style
+* Learn how to overlay data/change plot style.

 .. contents:: Table of Contents
   :local: